-The Board has three full-time staff who are engaged on fixed term contracts.
-The Board is aware of the value and importance of staff retention in order to ensure consistency of service delivery.
+The Board has three full-time staff and the Board is aware of the value and importance of staff retention in order to ensure consistency of service delivery.
 There has been no early retirement, redundancy or retrenchments during the reporting period.